manateelazycat/key-echo/README.md

 ## Options
 * key-echo-keyboard-quit-key: We cannot implement the `Ctrl + g` function by calling the `keyboard-quit` function, so the default setting for `key-echo-keyboard-quit-key` is `Key.alt_r` to achieve the function of sending the `Ctrl + g` key to Emacs when the user presses the right Alt key, to achieve the goal of quickly pressing Ctrl + g.

-## Remarks
-Currently supports Linux and macOS, theoretically it can support Windows, contributions are welcome.